ericslevenson/ericslevenson.github.io/_pages/research.md

   {% include archive-single.html %}
 {% endfor %}

-I view research as a creative and productive
+I view research as a productive and creative approach to generating knowledge and contributing to a resilient society.
+In addition to the theoretical aspect of knowledge production, I really enjoy the 'in-the-weeds' technical problem solving that is involved in constructing and analyzing datasets.
+Much of my work is to **convert pixels to insights**
 I enjoy the creative aspect of knowledge production, as well as the 'in-the-weeds' technical problem solving that is involved with constructing novel datasets.
 I am always building my methodological skillset, but much of my work to this point has included the following tools:
 * 'Computer Vision' algorithm development for satellite data.
   * Google Earth Engine, cloud-based SpatioTemporal Asset Catalogs (STAC), and automated geospatial analysis in Python.